 Open Carry Laws in Florida

 Open Carry is not allowed in Florida.
+The new law that was just passed applies to Concealed Carry only.
 It is allowed only in a residence, private business or private property that is owned or legally possessed by the the person carrying the firearm.

 There are some exceptions when Open Carry is Legal in Florida.
 These exceptions include activities such as hunting (where legal), fishing, indoor target practice, etc.